ZanSara/zansara.github.io/content/posts/2025-10-09-rerankers.md

 ---
 title: "Why using a reranker?"
-description: "And is the added latency worth it?"
+description: "And is the added latency worth it?
+Let's understand what they do and how can they improve the quality of your RAG pipelines so drastically."
 date: 2025-10-09
 author: "ZanSara"
+series: ["Practical Questions"]
 featuredImage: "/posts/2025-10-09-rerankers/cover.png"
+---

+---

+_This is episode 1 of a series of shorter blog posts answering questions I received during the course of my work on Generative AI and reflect common misconceptions and doubts about various generative AI technologies.
+You can find the whole series here: [Practical Questions](/series/practical-questions)._

 ---

 Retrieval-Augmented Generation (RAG) systems are essential to connect large language models  with external knowledge sources.
 While in theory the retrieval step is enough to gather documents that are relevant to the user's request, it's often recommended to add an additional ranking step, the _reranking_, to further filter the results.